Talking With A Lawyer About Contracts That Affect Your Marriage

-Negotiating a prenuptial agreement does not always seem like the most romantic choice but, for many couples, it is the smart one.
-Prenuptial agreements — also called prenups, premarital agreements or even antenuptial agreements — allow marrying couples to protect their separate property during a marriage.
+Negotiating a prenuptial agreement does not always seem like the most romantic choice, but it is the smart one for many couples.
+Prenuptial agreements — also called prenups, premarital agreements, or even antenuptial agreements — allow married couples to protect their separate property during a marriage.

-Prenuptial AgreementsGood prenuptial agreements should contain detailed descriptions of the significant property and debts owned by each partner.
+Good prenuptial agreements should contain detailed descriptions of the significant property and debts owned by each partner.
 Depending on the nature and complexity of these assets, a prenuptial agreement can be just a few pages — or a few hundred.
-At the Stange Law Firm, PC, we draft each prenup so that it meets the exact needs of our clients.To be valid, a prenuptial agreement must meet certain requirements:
+At the Stange Law Firm, PC, we draft each prenup so that it meets the exact needs of our clients.

 - Be signed by both spouses

-- Be accompanied by a complete disclosure of all assets, income and debts of each spouse
+- Be accompanied by a complete disclosure of all assets, income, and debts of each spouse

 - List court-ordered maintenance being paid or received